strapi/documentation/docs/user-docs/latest/plugins/strapi-plugins.md

 ### <img width="28" src="../assets/plugins/Documentation-swagger.png"> Documentation

-The Documentation plugin is available from the [Strapi Market](https://market.strapi.io)  or the [in-app marketplace](/user-docs/latest/plugins/installing-plugins-via-marketplace.md#installing-marketplace-plugins).
  The Documentation plugin automates documentation for APIs in a Strapi application using the Open API specification version 3.0.1.
 When the Documentation plugin is installed it is available in the admin panel, under the heading plugins.
+The Documentation plugin is available in the in-app Marketplace and the [Strapi Market](https://market.strapi.io/plugins/@strapi-plugin-documentation).
 The Documentation plugin allows you to:

 - open the API documentation
 - regenerate the documentation